Riekr/jloga/README.md

 Each command must be able to parse data from stdin and produce output to stdout, each line emitted from the command is associated to the last line parsed from the source.

-Processes will be started in the folder where the json files are stored, if a `env.jloga.properties` file is present in the same directory it will be parsed as input variables for the external script definition, if a variable is not found in system environment, provided variables or custom ones, an error message will appear and the script will not be executed.
+Processes will be started in the folder where the json files are stored, if a `env.jloga.properties` file is present in the same directory it will be parsed as input variables for the external script definition, if a variable is not found in system environment, provided variables or custom ones, an error message will appear and the script will not be executed.\
+Normally os environment will not override variables contained in properties files, if you want to change this behaviour you can use the system property `-Djloga.env.override=true`.

 In addition to `env.jloga.properties` a `env-windows.jloga.properties` will be read when running in Windows environment and a `env-unix.jloga.properties` otherwise.
 The more specific env file will override the less specific properties.